-There are currently 36 ski resorts in Australia and New Zealand offering superb facilities and are ideal for those snow addicts who need the exhilaration of the slopes during Europe’s summer season.
+There are currently 36 ski resorts in Australia and New Zealand offering superb facilities and are ideal for snow addicts.
+Keen skiers need the exhilaration of the slopes during Europe’s summer season.
 In both countries, the ski season runs generally from June to October which is perfect so the die-hard skiers and snowboarders can return to Europe ready for the winter season!

 Thredbo Ski Resort Australia